ACEMS/ACEM-BOM2017/README.md

 3. You can contribute to individual project discussions on the issues page here - https://github.com/ACEMS/ACEMS-BOM2017/issues

 **Next Step**
-Jessie Roberts will be in touch with the project lead for each of the first priority project that was identified to discuss the next steps.
+Jessie Roberts will be in touch with the project lead for each of the first priority projects.
+Further details coming soon.